 - Abrasion test.
 To check attrition loss, resistence, durability of materials

-- Atomic Absorption.
-To quantify metal contents
+- Atomic Absorption and ICP To quantify metal contents

 - Ion Cromatography.
 Ion determination and quantification